Skip to main content

 • What it is: A county-run program for people who are older, disabled, or in extreme hardship and cannot afford the current year’s taxes.

 • How to apply: File with the county, usually by September 1.
-Use the same county application unless your county has a separate hardship form.
+Use the county’s current form unless the county tells you to use the state form.

 • What to gather: Income documents for everyone in the household, bank statements if the county asks for assets, proof of disability from a doctor if needed, and a short hardship letter if you are applying based on hardship.